colehaus/colex/content/posts/false-dichotomy-ideal-theory-debate/main.md

 js: false-dichotomy-ideal-theory-debate
 ---

-# Ideal and anti-ideal theory
+# Ideal and non-ideal theory

 We've already described ideal theory in [previous posts](/posts/utopia-infinitude-secretaries/), but we'll give a short recap here for the sake of self-sufficiency.
 Ideal theory suggests that when making decisions about alternative social worlds---that is, about different political and economic institutions, we should have an ideally just society in mind.
-Anti-idealists argue that this information is irrelevant; we only need to be able to perform pairwise comparisons.
+Non-idealists argue that this information is irrelevant; we only need to be able to perform pairwise comparisons.
 A popular metaphor in the area is that of mountain climbing.
-In the language of this metaphor, ideal theorists like [John Rawls](https://en.wikipedia.org/wiki/John_Rawls) suggest that mountaineers orient themselves toward Everest while anti-idealists like [Amartya Sen](https://en.wikipedia.org/wiki/Amartya_Sen) suggest that knowledge of [Everest](https://en.wikipedia.org/wiki/Mount_Everest) is irrelevant when comparing the heights of [Kilimanjaro](https://en.wikipedia.org/wiki/Mount_Kilimanjaro) and [Denali](https://en.wikipedia.org/wiki/Denali).
+In the language of this metaphor, ideal theorists like [John Rawls](https://en.wikipedia.org/wiki/John_Rawls) suggest that mountaineers orient themselves toward Everest while non-idealists like [Amartya Sen](https://en.wikipedia.org/wiki/Amartya_Sen) suggest that knowledge of [Everest](https://en.wikipedia.org/wiki/Mount_Everest) is irrelevant when comparing the heights of [Kilimanjaro](https://en.wikipedia.org/wiki/Mount_Kilimanjaro) and [Denali](https://en.wikipedia.org/wiki/Denali).

 # Thesis